joonaspo/tarkov-gear-generator/README.md

 > The data required is fetched from a **GraphQL API** at set intervals of 60 minutes and saved into a redis database.
 Because the actual game has set limitations to what items can be worn together, the app's randomization logic prioritizes for example a headwear over headphones.
 >
 > - In practice this means a headwear item is randomized first, and depending on that items `blocksHeadphones: boolean` property, random headphones are randomized, or not.
 > - The same logic is applied to a chest rig with its `type: "Chest" | "Armored"` property.
-As with headwear, with certain chest rigs, no separate body armor can be worn.
+Also with certain chest rigs, no separate body armor can be worn.

 ### **How the App Works**: